pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 - Fixed-height scrollable container with `calc(100vh - 120px)` to account for header
 - Bottom-fixed button container with consistent styling and positioning
 - Padding at the bottom of content (`pb-32`) to ensure nothing is hidden behind the button
+- Explicit button styling to ensure visibility in Telegram mobile browser
+- Consistent brand color (#4034B9) for all form buttons

 ## Consistent State Components